Didstopia/mjpeg-server/README.md

 # MJPEG Server

 A highly configurable mjpeg stream server.
-Also works as a drop-in replacement for OctoPrint's mjpeg-streamer.
+Also works as a drop-in replacement for OctoPrint's MJPEG streamer.

 ***WARNING***: This is a **highly experimental** project and is still in the early stages of development.
 It is **not** recommended to use it in production.